How to Buy Discount San Diego Zoo Tickets: 18 Verified Deals (2026)

 It is possible to see the majority of the Zoo in one day.
 However, families traveling with young children can benefit from breaking a full-day visit into two half-day visits.
 Or, book a Discovery Cart Tour to see the animals at a faster pace before small children become tired.

 We go multiple times per year.
-There is enough family fun in the theme park to have a different experience every time at the world-famous San Diego Zoo.
+There is enough family fun at the world-famous San Diego Zoo to have a different experience every time.

-There currently is no Snap/EBT discount for San Diego Zoo.
+There is currently no Snap/EBT discount for the San Diego Zoo.
 I saw mention of this online, so I asked the Zoo’s ticket customer service, and they said this discount does not exist.

 Do you have a discount on annual passes?